JCR64/GoldenEye-007-N64-Gun-Game/README.md

 ## How to use

 Download the [cheat file](GoldenEye%20007%20(U).cht) for use with Project64, or manually add the cheats to your emulator of choice.
 These are GameShark cheats so should be compatible with anything that accepts them.

-Enable either the 10 point or 15 point cheat before you start your match.
+Enable either the 10 Point or 15 Point Gun Game cheat before you start your match and away you go!

 It has also been tested in netplay via the [AQZ Netplay Plugin](https://www.play64.com/netplay-plugin/) for Project64.

-A cheat file compatible with the 60 fps patched version is [available here](60%20Goldeneye%20007.cht).
+A cheat file compatible with the 60 fps patched version commonly played online is [available here](60%20Goldeneye%20007.cht).

 ## Gameplay